-Rabbits need attention, love and play and exercise time, just like any other pet, and they also need you to get to know them, watch them carefully, and note any changes in their behavior, diet, or droppings so that you know if they’re ill or injured.
-You may want to pick up a rabbit care guide for more in-depth information.
+Rabbits need attention, love, play, and exercise time, just like any other pet.
+And, they also need you to get to know them.
+Observe them and note any changes in their behavior, diet, or droppings.
+Then, you will know if they are ill or injured.
+You may pick up a rabbit care guide for more in-depth information.

 Make sure you buy plenty of rabbit-safe toys for your rabbit.
 And, you need to switch out their toys occasionally if they get bored.
 If you’re keeping a rabbit indoors, remember that they need stimulation.
 You don’t want them to get bored.

 - How to take care of a baby bunny

 - Best fish for kids